 Key Components of Contemporary Interior Design

 Contemporary design is probably the most misunderstood style in the world of interior design.
-Unlike other types of design contemporary is not really a definitive style.
-It is often used synonymously with modern, which is tied to a definite period in history and is a design movement with specific rule.
+Unlike other types of design, contemporary design is not really a definitive style.
+It is often used synonymously with modern design, which is a design movement with specific rules that is tied to a definite period in history.

 In contemporary interiors negative space is also considered part of the design.
-In other words, it can work just as well as a furnished space.
-Although a expansive space with too few furnishings can feel cold and impersonal.
+In other words, an empty space can work just as well as a furnished space.
+However, an expansive space with too few furnishings can feel cold and impersonal.
 Incorporate furniture, art and accessories that relate to its size and scale.

 Colors and Fabrics